PowerMizzou - Making the case for Mizzou-Oklahoma to be permanent rivals in 3-6 model

 The last game took place in 2011 due to Mizzou making the jump to the Southeastern Conference in 2012.

-Now, that Oklahoma is primed to make the jump to the SEC with Texas in 2024 one could think the rekindling of this matchup as a permanent rivalry could be as good of a lock as Missouri-Arkansas.
+Now, that Oklahoma is primed to make the jump to the SEC with Texas in 2024 one could think the rekindling of this matchup is as much of a lock to be a permanent rivalry as Missouri-Arkansas.

 Furthermore, Mizzou will be the Sooners' second-most-played opponent behind Texas once they join the conference.